-- 1. Ligands (electrophysiology as a readout of signalling) - 2.
+- 1. Ligands (biogenesis of the Hedgehog ligand) - 2.
 Receptors (genetic dissection of signalling pathways) - 3.
-Common pathways and components (biochemical dissection of pathways)
+Common pathways and components (biochemical dissection of pathways) - 4.
+Imaging methods for studying cell signalling - 5.
+High throughput methods for studying cell signalling

-- 4. Imaging methods for studying cell signalling - 5.
-High throughput methods for studying cell signalling - 6.
-Regulation of transctiption by signalling pathways (Caroline) - 7.
-The role of ubiquitin in cell signalling (Brandy) - 8.
-The role of endocytosis and trafficking in cell signalling (Lashmi) - 9.
-Cell signallling in plants (Nino) - 10.
-The role of cilia in cell signalling (Yi-Jyun) - 11.
-Axon guidance (Sakurako) - 12. mRNA decay or quorum sensing (Haytham) - 13.
-Modelling signalling pathways: a systems approach (Kitano) - 14.
-Modelling signalling pathways: a mathematical approach (Kitano) - 15.
-Modelling signalling pathways: a computer exercise (Kitano)
+- 6. Regulation of transctiption by signalling pathways - 7.
+The role of ubiquitin in cell signalling - 8.
+The role of endocytosis and trafficking in cell signalling - 9.
+Axon guidance and cell migration - 10.
+Gradients and Signaling Conference-please attend two lectures - 11.
+The role of cilia in cell signaling - 12.
+Special topic-cytonemes - 13.
+Modelling signalling pathways (Kitano)